ThisisDC/url_blocker/README.md

 # url_blocker

- A python script useful for block some urls for our pc.
+A Python script useful for block some urls for our pc.